jani-nykanen/puzzleggs-complete/README.md

 ## Building

 Run `./tools/dist.sh`.
-Closure compiler is included in this repo, you just need to install `advzip` to get building working.
+Closure compiler is included in this repo.
+One should note that - unlike in the js13k version repo -, this script does not build the project with advanced compiling on, due to the fact that Howler.js does not work well with es6 modules.

 -------